Dwygyfylchi: History

 The Church in Wales parish church, dedicated to Saint Gwynin or Gwynan, was built between 1888 and 1889.
 The pews of the present church were made from the roof timbers of the earlier church building constructed in 1760, the foundation stone of which was preserved and mounted on the vestry wall of the present church, where it can still be seen.
 St Gwynin's gwyl mabsant (Patronal Festival) is December 31.
 Dwygyfylchi is also associated with Saint Ulo, Capelulo at the foot of Sychnant reputedly having been the site of an early medieval church.
 In 1851, in addition to the parish church, with a congregation of 80 and 20 scholars, the village had also a Wesleyan Methodist chapel at Penmaenmawr (erected 1841), a Welsh Calvinistic Methodist one at Pen y cae Chappel (erected 1818, rebuilt 1840), and a Horeb Nonconformist (Independent) chapel (erected 1813).

+Administrative history

+Dwygyfylchi was an ancient parish within the historic county of Caernarfonshire.
+In 1866 the parish was made a local government district, administered by an elected local board.
+In 1890, the district's name was changed from Dwygyfylchi to Penmaenmawr, in recognition that Penmaenmawr had become the largest settlement in the district.

+Such local government districts were reconstituted as urban districts under the Local Government Act 1894.
+The name of the civil parish remained Dwygyfylchi until 1974, when civil parishes were abolished in Wales.
+As an urban parish, Dwygyfylchi had no separate parish council, with Penmaenmawr Urban District Council being the local authority.
+Penmaenmawr Urban District was abolished in 1974, with its area becoming a community called Penmaenmawr.